karmaniverous/blog/_posts/2022-08-07-vercel-preview-branch-weirdness.md

 Instead, I've opened [a ticket](https://github.com/vercel/vercel/discussions/8340) with Vercel and hope they will resolve the issue soon.
 Meanwhile, I've altered all my preview deployment links to point to the (way less sexy) automatically generated domains.

 There is still the question of the Vercel dependency in my template.
-I intend to fix this (here's [the ticket](https://github.com/karmaniverous/template-nextjs/issues/20)) but I do have some larger fish to fry.
+I intend to fix this (here's [my own ticket](https://github.com/karmaniverous/template-nextjs/issues/20)) but I do have some larger fish to fry.

 If you want to use my template but the Vercel dependency is a problem for you, feel free to drop a comment below and I'll bump it up in my queue.